Cofounder vs Polsia

 You want leverage without losing the wheel.

-• You want agent work that is visible, reviewable, and organized by the departments that actually run a company.
+• You want agent work that's visible, reviewable, and organized by the departments that run a company.

-• You need customer-facing pages, product flows, and company systems to pass through clearer review before they matter.
+• You need customer-facing pages and product flows to pass through review before they matter.

-• You want engineering, sales, marketing, design, finance, and operations in one system instead of one autonomous loop carrying the whole company.
+• You want engineering, sales, marketing, design, finance, and ops in one system - not a single loop carrying everything.

-• You expect the business to grow past the point where one agent can reliably hold every context, task, and tradeoff.
+• You expect the business to outgrow what one agent can reliably hold.

 Choose Polsia if